Borussia Dortmund’s Bundesliga title-winning team of 2012: Where are they now?

 Sebastian Kehl (defensive midfielder)

 Dortmund through and through, ever since he snubbed Bayern to join the Westphalians from Freiburg in 2002.
-After 14 seasons at the heart of the action for BVB, his heart continues to beat for the Black & Yellows as the head of the licensed player division.
-"The new tasks with which he is charged are of the utmost importance for our further sporting development," said CEO Hans-Joachim Watzke.
-Furthermore, Kehl used his gap year between playing and putting on a suit to gain his UEFA A coaching licence and a UEFA qualification in management.
+After 14 seasons at the heart of the action for BVB, his heart continues to beat for the Black & Yellows as the club's sporting director.
+Kehl used his gap year between playing and putting on a suit to gain his UEFA A coaching licence and a UEFA qualification in management.

 Jakub Blaszczykowski (attacking midfielder)

 'Kuba', as Blaszczykowski is commonly known, was Poland's Footballer of the Year in 2008 and 2010, in the middle of his eight years in Dortmund.
-After falling just shy of 200 appearances for BVB, he spent a year in Italy's Serie A with Fiorentina before returning to further his Bundesliga career with Wolfsburg.
-After three more years in Germany, he returned to Wisla Krakow 2019, on a charitable mission: earning next to nothing, he has instead contributed to the club's financial survival, paying wages and donating tickets to the poor, while extending his own playing days at the club that launched his career.
+After falling just shy of making 200 appearances for BVB, he spent a year in Italy's Serie A with Fiorentina before returning to further his Bundesliga career with Wolfsburg.
+After three more years in Germany, he returned to Wisla Krakow 2019, on a charitable mission: earning next to nothing, he instead contributed to the club's financial survival, paying wages and donating tickets to the poor, while extending his own playing days at the club that launched his career.
+While his appearances became rather infrequent in Krakow in the following years, he made an eight-minute substitute appearance for the side in May 2023.

 Shinji Kagawa (attacking midfielder)

 Kagawa's first two years in German football coincided with their two Bundesliga titles under Klopp, and Manchester United were particularly impressed by the Japanese attacking midfielder, luring him to England in 2012.
 He spent three seasons with the Red Devils before returning to Dortmund for another four and a half years, and moved to Besiktas in the 2018/19 winter transfer window.
-With two goals in his first two games in the Turkish league, the 29-year-old has not lost his eye for goal, having amassed 41 for BVB.
+Kagawa's footballing journey consequently took him to Real Zaragoza in Spain, PAOK in Greece and Sint-Truiden in Belgium before a return home to his first professional club Cerezo Osaka in January 2023.

 Kevin Großkreutz (attacking midfielder)

 A firm fan favourite, Kevin Großkreutz's workmanlike approach endeared him to the blue-collar locals as he filled almost every position on the field – even goalkeeper – without complaints, and with no lack of passion and determination.
 A World Cup winner, he was an integral part of both of Dortmund's title triumphs before an ill-fated move to Galatasaray in 2016.
 He returned to Germany in January 2016, joining VfB Stuttgart, but a year later, he left Swabia and took a month out of the game before moving to Darmstadt.
-Since 2018, he has been strutting his stuff for Uerdingen in Germany's third division.
+In 2018, he switched again to Uerdingen in Germany's third division and continues to play in amateur leagues in the Dortmund region.

 Robert Lewandowski (striker)

-A man who needs little – if any – introduction, Lewandowski has continued doing for Bayern what he had done so well at Dortmund: score goals.
+A man who needs little – if any – introduction, Lewandowski has continued doing for Bayern and Barcelona what he had done so well at Dortmund: score goals.
 In March 2019, he joined Claudio Pizarro as the Bundesliga's most prolific foreign goalscorer on 195 goals, having become Bayern's most prolific foreigner with over 120 strikes for the Bavarians.
-He has added four Bundesliga titles to his collection in Munich, where he has broken record after record.
-Still only 30, even more records and titles are bound to be on the Pole's path.
+A total of 238 goals, seven Bundesliga top scorer honours and eight league titles was his immense legacy to the German game before he joined Barcelona in summer 2022.
+A La Liga title was claimed in his first season in Spain, with the honour of finishing as the league's top goalscorer looking near certain.

 Sven Bender (defensive midfielder)

-Still going strong in the Bundesliga with Bayer Leverkusen, Bender was a key member of Klopp's team, particularly in 2011/12, and showed versatility under his successor Tuchel to fullfil a new central defensive role that he has continued at Die Werkself.
+Four further years in the Bundesliga with Bayer Leverkusen followed an eight-year spell at Dortmund for Bender.
+He was a key member of Klopp's team, particularly in 2011/12, and showed versatility under his successor Tuchel to fullfil a new central defensive role that he continued at Die Werkself.

 Mario Götze (attacking midfielder)